Types of Degrees Communications Technology Majors Are Getting

 |Hispanic or Latino||2|

-Americans aren’t the only ones with an interest in Communications Tech.
+Communications Tech appeals to people across the globe.
 About 11.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia